Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 Here we are controlling the access to the variable an making sure that only a single thread at a time can access the variable.

+**What's another solution you can think of?**

+(Whiteboard drawing + explaining with locks)

 ### Thread barrier
 Our previous solution is effective for simple situations.
-But there are times when the shared resource needs more complex logic in its getters and setters.
-One thing you might try us using locks and semaphores which is sometimes hard to implement without getting more errors.
+But there are times when the shared resource needs more complex logic.
 To make up for that we can use a solution from GCD, called **dispatch barrier**.

 The main idea is that we create a concurrent queue where we can process all the read tasks we want, they can all run at the same time.
 But when the variable needs to be written to, then we lock the queue so that submitted tasks complete but no new submissions are run until the update is done.